complexlogic/flex-launcher/extra/docs/configuration.md

 Default: 4
 #### BackgroundMode
 Defines what mode the background will be.
-Possible values: "Color" and "Image"
+Possible values: "Color", "Image", and "Slideshow"
 - Color: The background will be a solid color.
 - Image: The background will be an image.
+- Slideshow: The background will be a series of images displayed in random order, with a fading transition between each image.

 Default: Color
 #### BackgroundColor